a406010503/Miui_Camera/Leica_en.md

 ## How to get the latest version of camera with advanced settings and amazing features?
 Applicable version: `1720, 1800, 1970, 2030`

-`(UTC+8:00, Taipei) 2022-12-20 16:00` Those who have sponsored me before can get v4.5.001720.2 for free, and there is no need to pay again for subsequent updates, this is to thank all the sponsors for their recognition.
-Some features may no longer be available with this update (e.g. Pro Lens), but more features have been added (e.g. filters and watermarks for Redmi Note 12 series, new zoom bar) and long-standing bugs have been fixed.

-For those of you who have sponsored me before and need to try the latest version, please message me (TG:[@HolyBear0610](https://t.me/HolyBear0610)) with a screenshot of your previous sponsorship and I will provide the file after verification. and please never send it to others privately, otherwise not only your rights will be affected, but the MOD will stop updating permanently!

-Since the latest version is almost perfect, I will announce the price.
+Paid version prices:
-`10 USD / 18 RMB / 299 TWD`.
+`10 USD / 18 RMB / 299 TWD`

 As long as you sponsor, your rights will be available until the next change of the obfuscated code (usually once every 2-3 months), and I will announce every change of the obfuscated code here, but maybe Xiaomi will make a huge adjustment to the program structure one day, and I will announce it and how to deal with it then.

 After the sponsorship, no refund request and no personalized service will be accepted, the update frequency will be exactly the same as before, you know that there may be problems in the process of using the program, and you know that the program is suitable for your model, you can check the information on the [Telegram channel](https://t.me/HolyBearHome/115), and you have actually read the [modification instructions ](https://github.com/a406010503/Miui_Camera/blob/main/Leica.md) and [Project Description](https://github.com/a406010503/Miui_Camera/blob/main/README.md), thank you for your understanding and support.

+After sponsorship, please message me (TG:[@HolyBear0610](https://t.me/HolyBear0610)) with a screenshot of your proof of sponsorship, and I will provide the file after verification.

 - Start sponsorship: ☕️🍺
 [Afdian (18 RMB)](https://afdian.net/item?plan_id=dfd7a8707e7b11eda1b452540025c377)；